venkywarriors/C-Shap-Repository/collections.md

 ## System.Collections
 ### :dart:IDictionary<TKey,TValue> Interface <br>
-Assembly: Mscorlib.dll
+Assembly: Mscorlib.dll <br>
-Namespace: System.Collections
+Namespace: System.Collections <br>
-Summary: Represents a collection of key-and-value pairs.
+Summary: Represents a collection of key-and-value pairs. <br>

 The IDictionary class is the base interface for collections of key-and-value pairs.
 Each element is a key-and-value pair stored in a DictionaryEntry object.